The Bipartisan Climate Solution

 Good for the economy

-This policy will create 2.1 million additional jobs over the next 10 years, thanks to growth in the clean energy economy.
+This policy will create 2.1 million new jobs, thanks to economic growth in local communities across America.

 Republicans and Democrats are both on board, cosponsoring this bill together.
-The majority of Americans support Congress taking action on climate change, including more than half of Republican millennial voters.
+The majority of Americans support Congress taking action on climate change, including more than half of Republicans.
 Solving climate change is too urgent to get caught up in partisan politics.

 The fees collected on carbon emissions will be allocated to all Americans to spend any way they choose.
 The government will not keep any of the fees collected.